-By 1958, all laboratory space in the building had reached a saturation point.
-Soon, all available laboratories for General Biology were used continuously from 8:30 a.m. to 9:30 p.m. except Friday night.
-Courses by TV were initiated in 1959 as a trial to help alleviate the crowded lecture hall schedule.
-In 1960, plans were made for the role of the Department relative to the Basic Science program of the newly formed Medical School.
-To meet the high student enrollment, an increasing number of laboratory courses, even at the upper division level, were turned over to Graduate Teaching Assistants because of the lack of faculty to teach these labs.
+In 1960, plans were made for the role of the Department relative to the Basic Science program of the newly-formed Medical School.
+To meet the high student enrollment, an increasing number of laboratory courses, even at the upper division level, were turned over to the Graduate Teaching Assistants because of the lack of faculty to teach these labs.
 By 1964, students were turned away from enrollment in beginning courses because of lack of laboratory space.
 The great need for Graduate Teaching Assistants increased the graduate student enrollment in Biology, which resulted in further increasing the teaching and advisement pressure on the limited faculty.
-The great increase in M.S. and Ph.D. degrees during the 1960s, to an all-time high in 1969, is shown in Figure 1.
+The great increase in MS and PhD degrees during the 1960s reached an all-time high of more than 30 degrees granted in 1969.
 This came at a time when faculty numbers had only recently reached 18.
 That year, there were 350 undergraduate majors and 85 graduate students in the Department.
 Some faculty had 10-12 graduate advisees, plus full teaching loads and research programs.
-The increased graduate program was coincident with faculty efforts to establish cooperative research programs with agencies such as the New Mexico Game and Fish Department, Los Alamos National Laboratory (LANL), Sandia Corporation, Lovelace Clinic and the Radiation Inhalation Laboratory, the U.S. Forest Service Rocky Mountain Forest and Range Experiment Station, the National Park Service, and the Museum of New Mexico in Santa Fe.
+The increased graduate program was coincident with faculty efforts to establish cooperative research programs with agencies such as the New Mexico Game and Fish Department, Los Alamos National Laboratory (LANL), Sandia Corporation, Lovelace Clinic, and the Radiation Inhalation Laboratory, the U.S. Forest Service Rocky Mountain Forest and Range Experiment Station, the National Park Service, and the Museum of New Mexico in Santa Fe.

-During the 1960s, the Department gained in recognition and prestige by hosting several national meetings, e.g., American Society of Mammalogists, Southwest Division of AAAS, Directors of Radiation Biology and Nuclear Technical Institutes, and Symposium on Physiological Systems in Semi-arid Environments.
+During the 1960s the Department gained in recognition and prestige by hosting several national meetings, e.g., American Society of Mammalogists, Southwest Division of AAAS, Directors of Radiation Biology and Nuclear Technical Institutes, and Symposium on Physiological Systems in Semi-arid Environments.